 If You Have Diabetes, Here’s What to Know About Diabetic Neuropathy

-Neuropathy refers to damage of one or more peripheral nerves resulting in numbness, tingling, muscle weakness and pain.
+Neuropathy refers to peripheral nerve damage resulting in numbness, tingling, muscle weakness and pain.
 It’s sometimes described as a burning or electrical sensation.
 The symptoms a person has depends on which nerves are damaged, both in type, location and severity.
-Some types of neuropathy develop suddenly, while others develop slowly over time.
+Some types of neuropathy develop suddenly, while others happen slowly over time.

-High blood sugar, or hyperglycemia, can injure nerves throughout the body when sustained over a long period of time.
+This is partly because high blood sugar, or hyperglycemia, can injure nerves throughout the body over time.
 This is why diabetics are at a much higher risk of developing neuropathy.
-In fact, between 60 to 70 percent of diabetics will experience some form of neuropathy in their lifetimes.
+In fact, between 60 to 70 percent of diabetics will get some form of neuropathy in their lifetimes.
 Due to this increased risk, diabetics should stay educated about the risks, causes and treatments of diabetic neuropathy.